fywalter/CIL-Notes-2020/README.md

 - covers all stuff (I believe) on the slides
 - add important remarks (I think) mentioned by Prof. Thomas Hofmann during the lectures but not on the slides
 - connect things in each chapter together with motivations and detailed discussions (if they are correct) in a plain language
-- add some supplementary materials (also reorganized with my own words) that I think are useful to get a deeper insight into some points.
+- add some supplementary materials (also reorganized with my own words) that I think are useful to get a deeper insight into some points

 and I’d like to share it.
 It will be happy for me if it helps someone learn this course considering that it actually covers a lot of stuff.